aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 We have seen now, that you can control access to S3 buckets via combination of S3 bucket policy and S3 Endpoint policy.

 ## Controlling internet access
-This [blog post](link) shows how the internet ingress and egress for SageMaker Studio can be controled with AWS Network Firewall.
+This [blog post](link) shows how the internet ingress and egress for SageMaker Studio can be controlled with AWS Network Firewall.

 # Clean up
 This operation will delete the whole stack together with SageMaker Studio Domain and user profile.